 Frome Neighbourhood Networks (FNN)

-The Frome Neighbourhood Network (FNN) is a community organisation that exists to help build connected, caring and resilient communities in Frome at the street and neighbourhood level.
-From 2025 to 2026, I helped document the organizations through photos, interviews and video.
+The Frome Neighbourhood Network (FNN) is a community organisation that helps build connected, caring and resilient communities at street and neighbourhood level.
+From 2025 to 2026, I documented the organisation’s activities with photography, interviews and video.

 An exhibition for the Frome Kindness Festival

-The two photos and texts below are from an exhibition on Cheap Street in Frome during the 2026 Frome Kindness Festival.
-The exhibition was commissioned by FNN in order to highlight the small acts of kindness carried out by neighbours.
-Each image was accompanied by a short text explaining the act of kindness and featuring quotes from some of the people photographed.
+The photos and texts below are from an exhibition held on Cheap Street in Frome during the 2026 Frome Kindness Festival.
+Commissioned by FNN, the exhibition highlighted a small selection of the many everyday acts of kindness carried out by neighbours across our town.
+Each image was accompanied by a short explanatory text featuring quotes from the people involved.

 See here for the story behind the photo